 Nothing much happened with "Rockin' N' Rollin' With Santa Claus" outside of Cleveland, and Ronel sat on the other two masters for quite a while.

-By mid-1956, the Hepsters had all graduated from high school, but life hadn't yet started getting in the way.
+In March 1956, the Hepsters appeared at Cleveland's Club Congo.
+By June, the Hepsters had all graduated from high school, but life hadn't yet started getting in the way.
 All of the guys lived at home so, as Carl says, "We didn't need much money."
 Thus, they all continued to sing on a full-time basis.

 It took Ronel a full year to release the other two Hepsters masters.
 "I Gotta Sing The Blues"/"This-A-Way" didn't appear until December 1956.
 The holdup was due to their break with Caldonia.
 She told them that "If you leave me, your next record won't come out."
 Brave words, but Ronel eventually decided that they needed to at least try to make some bucks off it.